thisistaimur/intro-fullstack-js-ss20/README.md

 node main.js
 ```

 If everything is properly set in your code, you will see on your Terminal the data values as below.
 The data entries will also appear in mlab - inside the Collection that you used.
-Also note that the timestamps are

 ```Terminal
 2020-01-02_13:33:58, X: 43